 - Great choice of colors

-- Can feel a bit rough when working with this yarn but after washing it softens up beautifully.
+- It can feel a bit rough when working with this yarn, but it softens up beautifully after washing.

 Caron One Pound